So you talk to a database, doing transactions. What happens actually, behind the scenes? Let’s have a look.

 Also, during checkpointing, one Double Write Buffer worth of pages gets written out in a single sync operation, so we do see a far better page/sync and MB/sync ratio than in this test setup.

 Anyway, this is what checkpointing to the Double Write Buffer, at offset 1M in the ibdata looks like:

 [pid 29181] pwrite64(10, "\234\v\217Y\0\0\1\255\0\0\0\0\0\0\0\0\0\0\0\1\2&\211\225\0\2\0\0\0\0\0\0"..., 32768, 1048576) = 32768 [pid 29181] fsync(10) = 0

-And there follows again an update of the metadata and a write to the actual tablespace:
+And there follows again an update of the metadata, and the write back to the actual tablespace:

 [pid 29179] pwrite64(10, "\234\v\217Y\0\0\1\255\0\0\0\0\0\0\0\0\0\0\0\1\2&\211\225\0\2\0\0\0\0\0\0"..., 16384, 7028736) = 16384 [pid 29179] pwrite64(4, ".KT\0\0\0d\225\0\0d\224\377\377\377\377\0\0\0\1\2&\211\216E\277\0\0\0\0\0\0"..., 16384, 421871616) = 16384 [pid 29179] fsync(4) = 0 [pid 29179] fsync(10) = 0

 After this, the Redo-Log is no longer needed, and we can take note of this:

 [pid 29187] pwrite64(3, "\200\201\23E\1\271\0&\0\0\39\22\2\0\201\255\0(\201\20\2\0\201\255\0\*\201\20\2\0\201"..., 512, 34426880) = 512 [pid 29187] fsync(3) = 0